 Dental handpieces are critical to a successful practice; therefore, it is imperative that practitioners are aware of the 7-step maintenance process that will keep their instruments running optimally.

-Dental handpieces are highly sophisticated instruments that require a high amount of diligence when it comes to maintenance protocols.
+Dental handpieces are highly sophisticated instruments that require a high amount of diligence when it comes to cleaning and maintenance protocols.
 Standard maintenance will keep the dental instruments running properly, ensure optimal safety, and will ensure the highest level of success for your practice.

 Here, you will learn 7 steps that will keep your dental handpieces functioning appropriately longer and will aid in maximizing your return on investment.